-- which kind of treatments the software can manage in conjuction with the appropriate hardware in the TL-HEX SYSTEM OVERVIEW section - which are the software conventions and how software mimics reality in the NOMENCLATURE section - how to log in in the GETTING STARTED ...
-HOW TO LOG IN section - how the software is organized: menu and navigation logic by reading the PATIENT AND CASE MANAGEMENT section - the logical flow for managing a case and how the software interprets the provided input by reading the CASE PLANNING section.
+- NOMENCLATURE section - know how to log in in the GETTING STARTED ...
+HOW TO LOG IN section - understand general software's menus and navigation logics by reading the PATIENT AND CASE MANAGEMENT section - manage an entire case on the software by reading the CASE PLANNING section.

-For experienced TL-HEX users
+For HEX-perienced TL-HEX users